-The Group incurred consolidated net loss of HK\$36,935,000 for the year ended 31 May 2008 and had consolidated net current assets of HK\$3,711,000 as at 31 May 2008.
+The Group incurred consolidated net loss of HK\$14,984,000 (2008: HK\$36,935,000) for the year ended 31 May 2009 and had consolidated net current liabilities of HK\$7,292,000 (2008: net current assets of HK\$3,711,000) as at 31 May 2009.
 This condition indicates the existence of a material uncertainty which may cast significant doubt about the Group's ability to continue as a going concern.

-Nevertheless, the directors had adopted the going concern basis in the preparation of the financial statements of the Company and the Group because the Group is expected to derive sufficient operating cash flow in the next twelve months from the balance sheet date from its operations.
-In addition, the Group would take relevant measures in the year ending 31 May 2009 to control cash flow of the Group, such as closely monitoring the collection from the debtors as well as actively collecting outstanding trade receivables, implementing vigorous cost-cutting measures immediately, inter alia, disposal of non-productive assets such as motor vehicles and as well reducing the motor car related expenses, managing production costs of the Group, extending and/or maintaining the existing short-term bank loans with various financial institutions, negotiation with banks for higher level of banking facilities, and if necessary, engagement of a firm of financial advisors to arrange equity financing.
+Nevertheless, based on the cash flow projection of the Group for the year ending 31 May 2010, the Group is expected to derive sufficient operating cash flow in the next twelve months from the balance sheet date.
+The management would continue to take relevant measures in the year ending 31 May 2010 to control the cash flow of the Group, such as closely monitoring the collection from the debtors as well as actively collecting outstanding trade receivables, enforcing vigorous cost-cutting measures, extending and/or maintaining the existing short-term bank loans with various financial institutions, and negotiation with banks for higher level of banking facilities.

-In light of the measures as mentioned in the preceding paragraph and the assumptions and conditions adopted in the preparation of the cash flow projection of the Group for the year ending 31 May 2009, there is a basis for the directors to believe that the Group will have sufficient working capital to finance its operations in the next twelve months from the balance sheet date.
-Accordingly, the directors are satisfied that it is appropriate to prepare the financial statements of the Company and the Group on a going concern basis.
+In light of the measures as mentioned in the preceding paragraph and the assumptions and conditions adopted in the preparation of the cash flow projection of the Group for the year ending 31 May 2010, the management believes that the Group will have sufficient working capital to finance its operations in the next twelve months from the balance sheet date.
+Accordingly, the management continues to prepare the financial statements of the Company and the Group on a going concern basis.
 The financial statements do not include any adjustments relating to the carrying amount and reclassification of assets and liabilities that might be necessary should the Group be unable to continue as a going concern.